 All of these things classify them as a “primitive” species of monkey.

 No. Pygmy marmosets make roosts at night in tangles of branches and vines, and they begin their day when the sun rises the next morning.

 They usually start by gathering at a tree-hole to enjoy some breakfast sap together, and afterwards, they’ll break off into smaller groups for playing, exploring, grooming and looking for more food.

 29. Do pygmy marmosets have any enemies?

 Pygmy marmosets are vulnerable to many different predators because of their small stature.
 They can be snatched by raptors in the trees; they can be caught by lynxes and bobcats on the ground.
-Climbing snakes are a particular danger because they can attack unaware marmosets on both high and level ground.
+Climbing snakes (like emerald tree boas) are a particular danger because they can attack unaware marmosets on both high and level ground.